Institut des techniques d'ingénieur de l'industrie: ITII today

-The Instituts des techniques d'ingénieurs de l'industrie (Technical Institut of Engineers for Industry) (iTii) belong to Formation d'Ingénieurs en Partenariat Engineers Education in Partnership (FIP).
+The Instituts des techniques d'ingénieurs de l'industrie (Technical Institute of Engineers for Industry) (iTii) belongs to Formation d'Ingénieurs en Partenariat Engineers Education in Partnership (FIP).
 It is an entity which federates professional and academic partners to set up education strongly embedded in the industrial reality for new engineer profiles.

 An iTii is an equal association between teaching partners and professional partners.
 Teaching partners are establishments entitled to deliver a Titre d'Ingénieur (Ecoles d'Ingénieurs, universities).
 Professional partners are companies (large or small) federated within professional branches. iTii were born with the NFI (or FIP) at the beginning of the 1990s, following the report of the tendency of the qualified engineers were deviating from the field of the production to the profit of management or administrative duties (see below).
 The idea to associate companies for the training of engineers thus answers the wish to form profiles of engineers more carried towards functions of production.
 The first iTii opened by the way of continuing education, the candidates were high-level technicians having at least five years of experience, that their company wished to promote with the statute of engineer.
 Since, courses by alternation developed and always with strong association with the professional partners during the education and the degree delivery. iTii degrees are delivered by establishments which were entitled by the Commission of the title of engineer (CTI).
 They are thus recognized by the State and companies as a diploma as engineer statute.
-In 2005 the 22 iTii in France represent 1.200 graduates per year and 12.000 engineers already graduate in the disciplines of mechanics, electrical and computing engineering, industrial engineering, materials engineering, telecommunications and information technologies, Civil engineering, heat transfer engineering...
+In 2005, the 22 iTiis in France represented 1,200 graduates per year and 12,000 engineers had already graduated in the disciplines of mechanics, electrical and computing engineering, industrial engineering, materials engineering, telecommunications and information technologies, civil engineering, heat transfer engineering, etc.